rl5849/SIS/API/readme.md

 ### Check if Admin

-Gets a user ID based on provided login credentials
+Checks if a user is an admin

 #### Endpoint